sheralam/mandrill-spring/README.md

 ### Integration with your Project

 Current Version __0.0.1__ .
-You are wellcome for beta testing this verion.
+You are welcome for beta testing this version.

 Version __1.x.x__ will be released __within October'2020__.
 There will be __no__ changes on public interfaces between v1.x.x and v0.x.x.
-Upgrade from any 0.x.x to 1.x.x would require __Only__ change in dependancy mangement settings file (e.g pom.xml)
+Upgrade from any 0.x.x to 1.x.x would require __Only__ change in dependency management settings file (e.g pom.xml)

 #### Apache Maven